JAlcocerT/JAlcocerT/content/blog/py-stonks-2.md

 I got to know at https://www.reddit.com/r/dividends/comments/1mtpot7/finally_hit_1000_a_year_in_dividends/

 > With CSR driven *Calculate Your Dividend Potential* section :)

+Its also nice to see when the snowball effect starts to be noticed: like how much % of what you invest, comes already from dividends reinvested /monetary system feedback.

 > > And has an interesting on boarding flow: https://divstash.app/signup/step-1 and T&Cs are mandatory: https://divstash.app/signup/quick